Kollam: Economy

 Besides large deposits of China clay in Kundara, Mulavana and Chathannoor, there are also lime-shell deposits in Ashtamudi Lake and Bauxite deposits in Adichanallur.

 Known as the "Cashew Capital of the World", Kollam is noted for its traditional cashew business and is home to more than 600 cashew-processing units.
 Every year, about 800,000 tonnes of raw cashews are imported into the city for processing and an average of 130,000 tonnes of processed cashews are exported to various countries worldwide.
 The Cashew Export Promotion Council of India (CEPCI) expects a rise in exports to 275,000 tonnes by 2020, an increase of 120 per cent over the current figure.
 The Kerala State Cashew Development Corporation Limited (KSCDC) is situated at Mundakkal in Kollam city.
 The company owns 30 cashew factories all across Kerala.
 Of these, 24 are located in Kollam district.

 Kollam is one of many seafood export hubs in India with numerous companies involved in the sector.
 Most of these are based in the Maruthadi, Sakthikulangara, Kavanad, Neendakara, Asramam, Kilikollur, Thirumullavaram and Uliyakovil areas of the city.
-Kollam - Marine Food Exporters Capithans, Kings Marine Exporters, India Food Exports and Oceanic Fisheries are examples of seafood exporters.
+Capithans, Kings Marine Exporters, India Food Exports and Oceanic Fisheries are examples of seafood exporters.

 Kollam's Ashtamudi Lake clam fishery was the first Marine Stewardship Council (MSC) certified fishery in India.
-The clam fishery supports around 3,000 people involved in the collection, cleaning, processing and trading of clams.
-Around 90 species of fish and ten species of clams are found in the lake.